joaoppagnan/ea979-projeto-199727/README.md

 3. Bishop, C.M. and Nasrabadi, N.M., 2006.
 Pattern recognition and machine learning (Vol. 4, No. 4, p.
 738).
 New York: springer.
 4. Hastie, T., Tibshirani, R., Friedman, J.H. and Friedman, J.H., 2009.
 The elements of statistical learning: data mining, inference, and prediction (Vol. 2, pp. 1-758).
 New York: springer.
 5. Goodfellow, I., Pouget-Abadie, J., Mirza, M., Xu, B., Warde-Farley, D., Ozair, S., Courville, A. and Bengio, Y., 2014.
 Generative adversarial nets.
 Advances in neural information processing systems, 27.
+6. Karras, T., Laine, S. and Aila, T., 2019.
+A style-based generator architecture for generative adversarial networks.
+In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition (pp. 4401-4410).